-- Retired Ministers who have owned their homes for a long time may have paid off their mortgage (one of the largest housing expenses), leaving them with fewer expenses to claim. - Housing exclusions are limited by the smallest of the (1) amount officially designated; (2) amount actually spent; or (3) FRV of home (as discussed earlier).
+- Retired Ministers who have owned their homes for a long time may have paid off their mortgage (one of the largest housing expenses), leaving them with fewer expenses to claim.

+- Designated housing exclusions in retirement are still limited by the smallest of the:

+- -(1) amount officially designated;

+- -(2) amount actually spent; or

+- -(3) FRV of home.